Barnet Copthall

-Barnet Copthall is a sports venue on the Hendon-Mill Hill borders in London, which houses several complexes, including a local authority-owned swimming pool and gymnasium facilities, a golf-driving range with 9 hole pitch and putt run by Metro Golf.
-The main stadium is a multi-use venue which is home of rugby union Premiership side Saracens.
-The stadium is currently known as StoneX Stadium for sponsorship reasons and has also previously been the home field of the London Broncos as well as hosting American football events such as the BritBowl.
+Barnet Copthall is a publicly owned sports venue on the Hendon-Mill Hill borders in London, which houses several complexes, including a local authority-owned swimming pool and gymnasium facilities, a golf-driving range with 9 hole pitch and putt run by Metro Golf.

+The venue is primarily notable for its 10,500-seat main stadium which is home to rugby union Premiership side Saracens.
+While Saracens are the primary tenant, the stadium is a multi-use venue and has also previously been the home field of the London Broncos rugby league team as well as hosting American football events such as the British national championship game, BritBowl.
+The stadium can be expanded to 15,000 seats if required for certain major events, such as the final stages of the European Rugby Champions Cup.

+The stadium is currently known as StoneX Stadium for sponsorship reasons, having taken the name in 2021.
+It was known as Allianz Park between 2012 and 2020.

 History

 Stadium

 Prior to the involvement of Saracens, the stadium, then primarily an underdeveloped track and field athletics arena, achieved its greatest fame when London Crusaders (now the London Broncos) made it their home for three seasons of second division professional rugby league between 1993 and 1995.

 The much improved stadium today is also home to two athletics clubs, Barnet & District AC and Shaftesbury Barnet Harriers.
 Before Saracens took over the stadium, it was also home to non-league football club Kentish Town.

 In November 2010, Saracens, searching for a new home after their landlord Watford F.C. activated a break clause in their groundshare agreement, revealed they were in discussions with Barnet Borough Council about a move to the stadium.
 Under the plan, Saracens would redevelop the stadium into a modern facility with 3,000 permanent seats.
 De-mountable stands would allow a capacity of 10,000 for rugby matches while retaining the stadium's ability to host athletics events.
 Finally, the plans called for the use of an artificial pitch, the first in English rugby union.

 Since final approval from Barnet Council was still required in May 2011, Saracens and Watford agreed to a one-season extension of the groundshare agreement.
 The project was approved in February 2012.
 The stadium opened in January 2013, after Saracens began the 2012–13 season as a nomadic club, using six different venues for home matches across all competitions (Twickenham, Wembley, Vicarage Road, Stadium MK, Goldington Road and King Baudouin Stadium).